rosca002/Testing_BFAST_settings/Bfast_Spatial_Guide.md

 The trend component should be used only in specific cases where the whole study area is a plantation or a recovery forest that is expected to experience considerable growth in the monitoring period.
 Even in these situations trend should used if the monitoring period is a short period, otherwise the model will be overestimating the growth and so the algorithm will overestimate the deforestation.

-#Step by step towards detecting deforestation
+# 2. Step by step towards detecting deforestation

 1. Understand how Bfast works
 2. Read the above guide on how to choose the parameters of the bfastSpatial function